huphtur/huphtur.nl/src/posts/2018-08-31-3d-printed-thru-axle-fork-mount-adapter.md

 Fresh off the press, this print is solid.
 Only took a couple hours to print.
 Cost was $60 (you can probably find better deals online), cheaper than buying a new work stand.

+**Note**: I have no idea what type of filament was used.
+Probably some basic material.
+The adapter doesn't have to be that strong as not too many forces are put on it, just enough to hold the skewer and fork in place.

 ![Thru-Axle bike fork mounted on the bike stand.](/images/tacx-thru-axle.jpg)

 All that was left to do is insert it in the holder and presto!
 My fancy bike now works with the old stand.